Characterising local fields of positive characteristic by Galois theory and the Brauer group: Discussion of the axioms

 An essential property of the pairing $(\cdot, \cdot)$ is the following: \begin{lemma} Let $a \in K^\times$ and let $\chi \colon \G_K \to \Z/p$ be a non-zero homomorphism.
 Let $L/K$ be the $\Z/p$-extension associated to the index-$p$ normal subgroup $\ker(\chi)$ of $\G_K$.
 Then $(\chi, a) = 0$ in $\Br(K)[p]$ if and only if $a$ is a norm of the field extension $L/K$. \end{lemma} \begin{proof} See \cite[Corollary 4.7.5]{GilleSzamuely_2nd}. \end{proof}

-Let us show that local fields $\F_q\pow{t}$ satisfy the axioms of Theorem \ref{thm:intro-basic}. \begin{proposition} Suppose $K$ is a non-archimedean local field, for instance $K = \F_q\pow{t}$ for some prime power $q$.
+Let us show that local fields $\F_q\pow{t}$ satisfy the axioms of Theorem \ref{thm:intro-basic}. \begin{proposition} Suppose $K$ is a non-archimedean local field of arbitrary characteristic, for instance $K = \F_q\pow{t}$ for some prime power $q$ (not necessarily a power of $p$).
 Then $\Br(K)[p] \cong \Z/p$, and the pairing above induces an isomorphism

 \end{proposition} \begin{proof} This is a consequence of local class field theory.
-Firstly, there is a canonical isomorphism $\Br(K) \cong \Q/\Z$, and thus $\Br(K)[p] \cong \frac{1}{p}\Z/\Z \cong \Z/p$ \cite[Corollary 7.1.6]{NSW}.
+Firstly, there is a canonical isomorphism $\operatorname{inv}_K \colon \Br(K) \xrightarrow{\sim} \Q/\Z$, and thus $\Br(K)[p] \cong \frac{1}{p}\Z/\Z \cong \Z/p$ \cite[Corollary 7.1.6]{NSW}.

-Secondly, class field theory provides the reciprocity homomorphism which fits into the following exact sequence of abelian groups \cite[Theorem 7.2.11]{NSW} (cf.~also \cite[Chapitre XIII, §4, Remarque after Proposition 13]{CorpsLocaux}):
+Secondly, class field theory provides the reciprocity homomorphism which fits into the following exact sequence of abelian groups \cite[Theorem 7.2.11]{NSW} (cf.~also \cite[Chapitre XIII, §4, Remarque after Proposition 13]{Serre_corps-locaux}):

 Since the group $\hat\Z/\Z$ is torsion-free and divisible, a simple diagram chase shows that the induced homomorphism $K^\times/p \to \G_K^{\mathrm{ab}}/p$ is an isomorphism.
 (Alternatively, take the tensor product of the sequence above with the abelian group $\Z/p$, and use that $\operatorname{Tor}^\Z_1(\hat\Z/\Z, \Z/p)$ and $(\hat\Z/\Z)/p$ both vanish, again since $\hat\Z/\Z$ is torsion-free and divisible.)
 By Pontryagin duality, we further have a canonical isomorphism $\G_K^{\mathrm{ab}}/p \cong \Hom(\Hom(\G_K^{\mathrm{ab}}/p, \Z/p), \Z/p) = \Hom(\Hom(G_K, \Z/p), \Z/p)$.